benbaido/PiPaint/README.md

 The user will be able to touch pad and draw on the LED display.
 They will be able to choose the size of the pen or brush and erase the display by pressing buttons.
 Since it’s a resistive touch pad the user will be able to use either their finger or a stylus to draw.

+Users the draw on the LED Matrix using the touchscreen overlay.
+Users are able to draw change the color of the LEDs that light up, reset the screen and

 The target audience of this project are people who like to draw or doodle, people who like pixel art and kids.

 ###Materials: